wp-plugins/5mincom-video-suggestions/readme.txt

 = To configure The AOL On Network Video Plugin: =

-1. Expand the "Plugins" tab and click "Settings" just below The AOL On Network Video Plugin text in the first column.
+1. Expand the "Settings" tab and click "AOL Video Plugin Settings".
+The AOL video settings are displayed.
 2. Change the settings as required, and then click the "Save Changes" button.

-Note: In the VIP version of WordPress, you must enter your Syndicator ID (SID) in the designated text field.
-If you don't enter your SID, you will not receive credit for any viewing instances.
-If you don't have a SID, contact our support team at: <https://support.aolonnetwork.com>
+Note: You must enter your Syndicator ID (SID) in the designated text field.
+If you don’t enter your SID, you will not receive credit for any viewing instances.
+If you forgot your SID, contact our support team at: <https://support.aolonnetwork.com>

 == Frequently Asked Questions ==